 West Indian Sea Island: The World's Rarest Cotton

-Certified by the West Indian Sea Island Cotton Association, Sea Island cotton only grows in the British West Indies where the Caribbean climate is ideal for their growth.
+Certified by the West Indian Sea Island Cotton Association, Sea Island cotton is only found in the British West Indies where the Caribbean climate is ideal for its growth.
+The fibres are picked by hand and processed in a gentle, traditional method; the result is an unmatchable soft touch and silky texture.
 With an average staple length of 50mm its fibres are 20% longer than other types of fine cotton.